Wonderful service from start to finish.

 Legitimate Interest.
 We have a legitimate interest in doing that.
 We do not need your consent for that processing.

 Marketing.
 We will not use your data for marketing purposes unless we first obtain your consent.
 You can withdraw that consent at any time.

 Those with whom we share it.
 All our digital data is stored off site at a secure “data centre” within the UK.
-Otherwise your data is only shared with those with whom we have to share it for the purposes of the matter we are conducting for our client—for example the Courts, our client’s barrister, his mortgagee, insurance company or the other people involved in the matter.
+Otherwise your data is only shared with those with whom we have to share it for the purposes of the matter we are conducting for our client—for example the Courts, our client’s barrister, his mortgagee, insurance company, Quality System Auditors, Professional Indemnity Insurers, relevant Professional Regulators and their solicitors or agents, or the other people involved in the matter.